uselagoon/lagoon/docs/concepts-basics/building-blocks/roles.md

     If you need to change quotas, please contact your Lagoon administrator.

-An _org owner_ can do everything to do with administering an organization aside from changing quotas.
+An _organization owner_ can do everything to do with administering an organization aside from changing quotas.
+They can add and delete users, groups, projects, deploy targets, and notifcations

-An _org viewer_ is a read-only role that can only view the organization, but cannot make any changes or additions.
+An _organization viewer_ is a read-only role that can only view the organization, but cannot make any changes or additions.
+They can view the projects, groups, users, and notifications within an organization but cannot modify them.

 A user who has not been assigned as an owner or viewer cannot see the organization.